-1. (a) Have completed 45 semester hours, 12 of which must have been completed at Williams Baptist College.
+- 1. (a) Have completed 45 semester hours, 12 of which must have been completed at Williams Baptist University.
 Included in these 45 semester hours must be EN1113, EN1123, SP2183, and MT1133 or MT1153.
-If Math ACT score is less than 19, MT 1123

-- (b) All program candidates complete ED2203 Introduction to Teaching with a minimum letter grade of C. - 2.
-Have a grade point average (GPA) of 2.70 (4.00 scale) at time of admission request. - 3.
-Satisfy the Arkansas Department of Education minimum score requirements on Praxis Core assessments or the Arkansas Department of Education minimum score requirements on the ACT or SAT tests..
-Williams complies with the Arkansas Department of Education's minimum score requirements on each test.
-See the Department of Education/WTEP office for current score requirements.
-An official record of these scores must be in the Williams Baptist College Education Office at the time of admission request. - 4.
+If Math ACT score is less than 19, MT 1123 must be taken prior to enrolling in MT 1133.
+Minimum grade for each of these courses is a "C." - (b) All program candidates complete ED2203 Introduction to Teaching with a minimum letter grade of C. - (c) MT 1131 College Algebra Plus Lab: Required for all students taking College Algebra with a math ACT score lower than 21 who have not earned an A or B in Intermediate Algebra. - 2.
+Have a grade point average (GPA) of 2.50 (4.00 scale) at time of admission request. - 3.
+Satisfy the minimum score requirement on Praxis core, ACT or SAT tests.
+See the education coordinator in the Education department for a copy of the WTEP Interview Requirements.
+An official record of these scores must be in the Williams Baptist University Education Office at the time of admission request. - 4.
 Demonstrate communication skills by expressing personal observations and expectations concerning education.
-This requires an autobiographical sketch, a portfolio, two letters of recommendation delivered to the Department of Education, and an interview with the WTEP Admission Committee.
+This requires an autobiographical sketch, an e-portfolio, two letters of recommendation delivered to the Department of Education, and an interview with the WTEP Admission Committee.

 A disposition form will be completed by the respective chair on each teacher candidate seeking to interview for the Williams Teacher Education Program and will be used by the WTEP Admissions Committee as a determinant in recommending students for admission to the WTEP.
-A copy of the disposition form is available online and can also be found in the Introduction to Teaching Handbook.
+A copy of the disposition form is available from the Education Coordinator in the Education Office and can also be found in the Introduction to Teaching Handbook.

-After the criteria and procedures listed above have been met, the Teacher Education Admission Committee will inform each applicant in writing of admission into the Teacher Education Program.
+After the criteria and procedures listed above have been met, the Williams Teacher Education Program Admissions Committee will inform each applicant in writing of admission into the Teacher Education Program.